New emails reveal Jeffrey Epstein’s Swiss links

 To date, the Swiss justice ministry has not received any requests for mutual legal assistance from the US concerning the Epstein case.
 When contacted by Swiss public radio RTS, the public prosecutors’ offices in Zurich and Geneva, and the bank in question, declined to comment.

 More documents are expected to follow in this case.
-After months of bitter debate and opposition from Trump, the House and Senate last week overwhelmingly adopted a measure requiring the Justice Department to divulge its unclassified materials on Epstein.
+After months of bitter debate and opposition from US President Donald Trump, the House and Senate last week overwhelmingly adopted a measure requiring the Justice Department to divulge its unclassified materials on Epstein.
 US authorities now have less than 30 days to disclose everything.

 Adapted from French by DeepL/sb